-- real or perceived imbalances in supply and demand of Very Fast SRAMs; - the rate at which OEMs incorporate our products into their systems; - the success of our customers' products; - our ability to develop and market new products; and - the supply and cost of wafers.
+- real or perceived imbalances in supply and demand of Very Fast SRAMs; - the rate at which OEMs incorporate our products into their systems; - the success of our customers' products; - the price of our competitors' products relative to the price of our products; - our ability to develop and market new products; and - the supply and cost of wafers.

+We recently experienced a 20% increase in wafer fabrication costs due to supply chain constraints, which resulted in us increasing the cost of our products.
+Our customers may decide to purchase products from our competitors rather than accept these price increases and our business may suffer.
 There can be no assurance that we will be able to compete successfully in the future.
 Our failure to compete successfully in these or other areas could harm our business.